The following behavior is prohibited in the Library:

 9. Threatening or harassing behavior, including verbal threats, stalking, offensive staring, gestures, or touching.

 12. Shoes and shirt must be worn in the library.

 While cell phone use is not prohibited, as a courtesy to others we ask that patrons set their cell phones to vibrate or silent while they are inside the Library.
 The Library reserves the right to ask patrons to leave the premises if cell phone usage interferes with the patronage of others.

 If you break Library and/or Internet rules it will result in the following:

 Supervision of Children

 The Twin Lakes Library System is dedicated to providing a welcoming and safe environment for patrons of all ages.
-A parent, guardian or other responsible adult caregiver should always accompany children in the library.
-Children should have a contact number for a parent, guardian or other responsible adult caregiver.
+A parent, guardian or other responsible adult caregivers should always accompany children in the library.
+Children should have a contact number for a parent, guardian or other responsible adult caregivers.
 Library personnel cannot be held responsible for children who are unattended or demonstrating inappropriate behavior.
 Children who are being disruptive will be asked to leave.

 1. Children 9 and younger must have a parent, guardian or adult caregiver in the immediate vicinity of and in visual contact with the child.
 The adult should supervise and accompany children during program activities.

 If a child in this age group is found unattended, library staff will attempt to locate the parent, guardian or adult caregiver in the library and remind him/her of the rules.
 If the parent, guardian or adult caregiver cannot be found, or if the child is left unattended again, the appropriate City agency will be called for assistance.